Integer superharmonic matrices on the $F$-lattice: Proof outline and comparison to previous work

 \section{Proof outline and comparison to previous work}

-Our method at a high level follows the outline of \cite{levine2017apollonian}: the proof recursively constructs odometers which then identify $\Gamma_F$.
-The implementation of this outline, however, requires several new ideas, the most significant being the recursive algorithm itself.
+Our method at a high level follows the program of \cite{levine2017apollonian}: the proof recursively constructs odometers which then identify $\Gamma_F$.
+The implementation of this program, however, requires several new ideas, the most significant being the recursive algorithm itself.
+Moreover, our techniques - in particular the zero-one boundary string construction - may extend to other lattices.

 In order to make the comparison, we briefly recall Levine-Pegden-Smart's construction in \cite{levine2017apollonian}.
 On the square lattice, odometers were built by first specifying a {\it tile odometer}, a function with a finite domain, and then extending that function via a periodicity condition like \eqref{eq:periodicity} above.
 Levine-Pegden-Smart's construction associates tile odometers to circles in an an Apollonian band packing.
 Recall that Apollonian packings can be drawn by starting with a triple of mutually tangent circles and then recursively filling in Soddy circles \cite{graham2005apollonian}.
 Each circle in a packing is then part of a {\it Descartes quadruple} of pair-wise mutually tangent circles - thus every circle (other than the initial three) has a unique triple of parent circles.
 Levine-Pegden-Smart build tile odometers following this - the recursion starts with a simple formula for the largest circles in a band packing and then builds each child odometer by gluing together two copies each of the three parent odometers in a specified way.